 Transitioning from cow’s milk to almond milk wasn’t too far of a stretch.
 But next to bread, I love cheese.
 And don’t get me started about Haagen Daz ice cream.
 I should be arrested by the food police for the wicked thoughts I have when I lust after a carton of it in the freezer case.
 Fortunately, I don’t have dietary issues with dairy the way I do with gluten.
-It has more to do with cutting back my dairy dependency.
+It had more to do with cutting back my dairy dependency.
 More to the point, a little abstinence never hurt anyone.
 If nothing else, it facilitates an opportunity to expand my options and broaden my perspective.
 Who says there’s only one type of whipped cream, or that cheese has to be made from milk?
-Take this vegan herbed cheese made from cashews for instance.
-I wouldn’t have given it a consideration before.
-But now, I have a newfound appreciation for the ingenuity and imagination that went in to conceiving it.
+Take this vegan herbed cheese made from cashews, for instance.
+I wouldn’t have given it consideration before.
+But now, I have a newfound appreciation for the ingenuity and imagination that went into conceiving it.
 It’s easy to make.
-In fact, I’ve enlisted more effort making mashed potatoes.
+In fact, I’ve enlisted more effort in making mashed potatoes.
 Not to mention, it’s a whole lot healthier than mashed potatoes and just as tasty.
 The creamy tanginess is reminiscent of goat cheese.
-Schmeared on some GF flatbread, it’s the perfect mid-afternoon snack, or accompaniment to a crudite platter for a gathering.
+Schmeared on some GF flatbread, it’s the perfect mid-afternoon snack or accompaniment to a crudite platter for a gathering.
 And just like the vegan parmesan cheese, this recipe was inspired by fellow food blogger: Minimalist Baker.
 I’ve only one other point to add to this post: Pass some more of that yummy, herbaceous, cashew cheese, please.

-Recipe notes: What you will need: Food processor, strainer, cheesecloth, and medium size mixing bowl.
+Recipe notes: What you will need: Food processor, strainer, cheesecloth, and medium-size mixing bowl.
 Active prep time 15-minutes.
 Cheese is made in 3-easy steps.
 Difficulty level: Easy

 - 2 cups raw cashews